plucia-mitre/pickled-canary_sandbox/README.md

 Compiled Pattern As" (![SaveCompiledAs](docs/SaveCompiledAs.png "Save Compiled Pattern As")) or "Save Compiled Pattern" (![SaveCompiled](docs/SaveCompiled.png "Save Compiled Pattern")) buttons can be used to save the compiled pattern to a JSON file for use in the [Rust search tool](#rust-search-tool).

 > **Tip:** Ensure the pattern has finished compilation (no more progress bar
 > shown under the "Results" tab) before saving the compiled pattern.

 ### Ghidra Scripts

-There are two included Ghidra scripts, both are available in Ghidra's script
+There are two included Ghidra scripts, both of which are available in Ghidra's script manager:

-manager:
+1. `AssembleAndRunPattern` - Compiles a pattern and executes it within Ghidra, highlighting matches

-1. `AssemblePattern` - Compiles a pattern for execution in the [Rust search tool](#rust-search-tool).
+1. `AssemblePattern` - Compiles a pattern for execution in the [Rust search tool](#rust-search-tool)
-2. `AssembleAndRunPattern` - Compiles a pattern and executes it within Ghidra, highlighting matches.

-> **Tip:** These scripts can be copied/modified to behave differently (e.g. to
+> **Tip:** These scripts can be copied/modified to behave differently (e.g., to
 > add bookmarks to each match rather than highlighting).

 ## Uninstall